 That’s right!
 Everyone from small bloggers to huge country-sized corporations use WordPress to manage their content.

-Since its founding in 2003 WordPress has grown from a blogging tool to a full-on CMS that powers large swaths of the Internet.
+Since its founding in 2003, WordPress has grown from a blogging tool to a full-blown CMS that powers large swaths of the Internet.
 So exactly how many and which sites are built with WordPress?

-Over a third (at least!) of the Web is built on WordPress
+Nearly half of the Web is built on WordPress

 What’s the difference between WordPress.org and WordPress.com?

+WordPress.org is the actual platform for creating websites.
+It’s very customizable as you can access all of its code.
 You are also able to use any plugin in the WordPress repository and are free to choose any web hosting company you can afford.
 But all that comes with a steeper learning curve.
-WordPress.com is owned by the company Automattic Inc. which also contributes to the WordPress open-source project.
+Check out our guide to creating a website with WordPress.org for more information.